alexandre-normand/slackscot/README.md

 *   `Commands`: commands are well-defined actions with a format. `Slackscot` handles all direct messages as implicit commands as well as `@mention <command>` on channels.
 Responses to commands are directed to the person who invoked it.
+If the `command-prefix` configuration option is defined then any messages that begin with the `command-prefix` are treated as commands.

 *   `Hear actions`: those are listeners that can potentially match on any message sent on channels that `slackscot` is a member of.
 This can